You are here: Urology Textbook > Kidneys > Perinephric abscess

 .Signs and Symptoms of a Perinephric Abscess

 In contrast to a renal abscess, signs and symptoms of a perinephric abscess have a slow onset and are unspecific.
-Patients present usually with symptoms of more than one week, complaining about fever, flank pain or abdominal pain, night sweat and chills.
+Patients usually present with symptoms of more than one week, complaining about fever, flank pain or abdominal pain, night sweat and chills.
 More than 30% are afebrile.

-Perinephric Abscess: Diagnostic Work-Up
+Perinephric Abscess: Diagnostic Workup

 Urine culture: